 Forty years later, there are over 350 Ronald McDonald Houses in 52 countries and regions; providing over 10,000 bedrooms for families and supporting over 3 million families each year.

-When Alan passed away in 1980 at age three, Dick and Penny asked his physician, Dr. Patterson, what they could do to help other families in need and honor Alan’s memory.
+The Ronald McDonald House of Winston-Salem was founded a by a group of parents whose children were being treated for cancer at Brenner Children’s Hospital.
+The effort was led by Dick and Penny Latham.
+The Lathams moved to Winston-Salem after commuting from Burlington, NC, while their son, Alan, was being treated for cancer.
+When Alan passed away in 1980 at three years old, Dick and Penny asked his physician, Dr. Patterson, what they could do to help other families and honor Alan.
 Out of the conversations that followed, our House was born.